Naif-Al-Ajlani/SM23-Elec-04/README.md

 Open the Arduino IDE software on your computer.
 Coding in the Arduino language will control your circuit.
 Open a new sketch File by clicking New.

++ Note: This code only uses one PIR sensor connected to one LED throw Arduino UNO and Breadboard

 <img width="436" alt="2023-09-04 (3)" src="https://github.com/Naif-Al-Ajlani/SM23-Elec-04/assets/98528261/186e72f5-f47d-4e75-aa36-73b40fefaf92">

-+ Note: This code only uses one PIR sensor:
 + Code:

 ```